R3Conclave/conclave-core-sdk/docs/docs/mail.md

    computing.
 Certificates don't make sense for enclaves because enclaves are all about *measurements* and *remote attestations*.

-   If you use TLS, a client that communicates with an enclave needs to extract a remote attestation from a pseudo-certificate.
-If you use Noise protocol via Conclave Mail, you can provide a byte array instead of a certificate as part of the handshake.
+   If you use TLS, a client communicating with an enclave needs to extract a remote attestation from a pseudo-certificate.
+As Conclave Mail uses the Noise protocol, you can provide a byte array instead of a certificate as part of the handshake.

    In Conclave, the remote attestation data is represented as an [`EnclaveInstanceInfo`](api/-conclave%20-core/com.r3.conclave.common/-enclave-instance-info/index.html) object.
-The Noise protocol and Conclave doesn't have any restrictions on how you get the remote attestation.
-For example, you can send remote attestation to the client by returning it in another API, publishing it on a web server, putting it into a distributed hash table, a network drive, or a message queue.
+The Noise protocol and Conclave doesn't restrict how you get the remote attestation.
+For example, you can send remote attestation to the client by returning it in another API, publishing it on a web server, and putting it into a distributed hash table, a network drive, or a message queue.

    Following are the benefits of the Noise protocol over an HTTPS/REST architecture: